Zhang Jin (gymnast)

-Zhang Jin (章瑾 (Zhāng Jǐn); born 25 November 2000) is a Chinese artistic gymnast.
+Zhang Jin (章瑾 (Zhāng Jǐn); born 25 November 2000) is a former Chinese artistic gymnast.
 She is a 2018 World bronze medalist and 2018 Asian Games champion in the team event.
 She is also the 2018 Asian Games bronze medalist on the balance beam and the 2018 Stuttgart World Cup all-around champion.
 She represented China at the 2020 Summer Olympics.

 Early life

 Zhang Jin was born on 25 November 2000 in Shanghai.
 She began gymnastics when she was four years old.

 Junior career

 Zhang competed on the vault and the balance beam at the 2014 Chinese Championships and helped the Shanghai team finish fourth.
 She made her international debut at the 2015 Austrian Team Open and helped the Chinese team win the gold medal.
 Then at the 2015 Chinese Championships, she won the silver medal in the team event and finished twenty-second in the all-around final.
 At the 2015 National Youth Games, Zhang helped her provincial team finish fourth.
 She then competed at the 2015 Olympic Hopes Cup in Liberec and won the silver medal with the Chinese team and the bronze medal in the all-around.